lxsmnsyc/graph-state/packages/graph-state/README.md

 });
 ```

-Nodes that return a Promise may also be converted into an ADT node which emits the stateful representation of the Promise result by using `createGraphNodeResource`.
+Nodes that return a Promise may also be converted into an ADT node which emits the stateful representation of the Promise result by using `resource`.
 The resource node emits an object with the following fields:

 - `status`: The status of the Promise result.
 Begins with `"pending"`, and changes to either `"success"` or `"failure"`.
 - `data`: Value being represented by `status`.